replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 * Make sure your Android Studio version is up to date and that your application is targeting `minSdkVersion:14`

-!!! note ""
-    Our SDK supports Android versions 21+, but for convenience in maintaining one app for multiple platforms we've lowered the `minSdkVersion` to 14.
-ColorTv SDK will not be initialized however on versions below 21.

 ##Adding Android TV/Amazon Fire TV SDK

 For a demo of the correct integration, please refer to our [demo application](https://github.com/color-tv/android-DemoApp)